salemon/robotic_chess_player/README.md

 ### 3. Camera calibration and hand-eye calibration
 **This step directly affects the pose estimation accuracy!
 Do the calibration when switching the camera or changing the camera's focal length.**\
 Use [camera_hand_eye_calibration](https://github.com/xiaohuits/camera_hand_eye_calibration) to obtain the `camera_hand_eye_calibration.yaml` file.
-It contains the camera calibration results as well as the hand-eye position.
+This file contains the camera calibration results as well as the hand-eye pose.
 Copy the file and paste it into `/robotic_chess_player/config` folder.

 ### 4. Chessboard's square length and compensation of z direction's error
-* The currently used chessboard is 0.043 meters for each of its squares.
+* The currently used chessboard is 0.043 meters wide for each of its squares.
 * The pose estimation result has a certain amount of error in the z-direction, so compensation needs to be added to the z-direction.
 The current compensation value is -0.156 meters.
 A more negative value means the gripper is raised further away from the chessboard surface and vice versa.
 * The square's length and compensation are manually typed and saved in the `camera_hand_eye_calibration.yaml` file.
 The format of saving these parameters is shown below.
 ```